 Predator - prey Model: Lotka - Volterra equations

 Italian astronomer and physicist Galileo Galilei (known for his experiments with falling bodies and inclined planes) once said Mathematics is the language in which God has written the universe.
 Indeed, scientists all around the world try to find suitable mathematical equations that describe the natural world properly.

 If you consider a simple ecosystem with two species, e.g., foxes and rabbits, the Lotka - Volterra equations generally work just fine.
 They are also called the predator - prey model.
 Why?
 Let's stick with our example.
 The population of rabbits can peacefully live and reproduce if we assume that they have access to an unlimited source of food in the forest.
 On the other hand, foxes are carnivorous, so their population size depends on the accessibility of food, i.e., rabbits.
 Can you see where the problem is?
 More rabbits mean more foxes, but more foxes mean fewer rabbits.

 A similar situation exists with humans (prey) and vampires (predators).
 Our calculator makes use of the Lotka - Volterra equations, with a few modifications.
 First of all, we created some vampire slayers that control the population of vampires.
 Secondly, we gave each group a special ability that is implemented indirectly in the algorithm.
 Eventually, we came up with the following differential equations:

-For more explanations, read the Mathematical Models of Interactions between Species, an article published in Applied Mathematical Sciences.
+For more explanations, read the, an article published in Applied Mathematical Sciences.
 We based this calculator on the fourth-order Runge-Kutta method to solve the problem of differential equations.

 Bloodsuckers - are vampires among us?